 Within the navigation part of the workshop they will learn how pirates found their ways around the sea.
 We look at globes and very simplified maps.
 Young pirates will work in groups to learn what a compass is and how it worked to point pirates in the right direction.
 They’ll learn about north, south, east and west and how a compass could be used with a map to find our way.

 They’ll then be asked in groups to look through our telescopes to see what things they can see at sea in each direction.
 There will be various images on the wall to spot such as sea beasts and other ships.
 If your room is particularly full of windows with no curtains it would be helpful to know this information in advance.

 The young rascals have various pirate weapons explained to them.
 Each child is given a small (round edged) wooden sword and scabbard to help them learn about the pirates sword and how it was used.
 Pirates are reminded of the rule of no hitting other pirates or else they’ll be sent to maroon island on their own.
 We go through some simple sword movements.
 We then look at grenadoes.
 Grenadoes were like an early iron grenade.
 A fuse was lit and they would be thrown.
-Wel demonstrates how this might be done.
+Wel demonstrates how this might be done, then they have a practice at throwing our fake grenadoes (actually foam PE balls painted black with a rope fuse).
 This knowledge will come in useful later.
 Both groups swap till they’ve both completed each section.

 Attacking the ship!

 We have built a 7ft long wooden ship for the young scallywags to attack, with real sails, knock down pirates, flag and gun ports.
 The crew lines up to attack the ship.
 We have some repro grenadoes (foam balls made to look the part).
 They have to throw them at the ship to attack it and knock down as many pirates as possible.
 Once the ships flag goes down, the pirates have surrendered.